PY-Trade/YinYueTaiDownloader/README.md

 1. Fixed problem with finding title of MV from the page content;
 2. Fixed problem with FLV path in OS X.

-I have only test this script in OS X, so I'm not sure if there is any problem with Windows or Linux.
-You can make an Issue or a Pull request if you find a bug, thanks.
+I have only test this script in `OS X`, so I'm not sure if there is any problem with Windows or Linux.
+You can make an `Issue` or a `Pull request` if you find a bug, thanks.

 ## License